Orbiit/awesome-new-gunn-schedule-package/README.md

 interface YearOptions {
   normalSchedule?: PeriodData[][]
   calendarId?: string
+  defaultSelf?: number
   timeZone?: string
 }

 .year(firstDay: UTCDate, lastDay: UTCDate, options?: YearOptions): SchoolYear
 ```
 Creates a `SchoolYear` with the specified dates as the first and last days of the school year.
-For compatibility reasons, it uses the 2019-2020 school year's normal schedule and calendar ID by default.
+For compatibility reasons, it uses the 2019-2020 school year's normal schedule settings by default.

 ### Static properties